Arinze Onuaku: The Basketball Tournament

 Arinze Onuaku played for Boeheim's Army in the 2018 edition of The Basketball Tournament.
 In 4 games, he averaged 9.5 points, 5.8 rebounds, and .5 blocks per game.
 Boeheim's Army reached the Northeast Regional Championship before falling to the Golden Eagles.

+Coaching career

+Onuaku was hired as an assistant coach at Siena College in 2024 after serving as an assistant coach in a variety of capacities since his playing career ended.